Joker (Persona): Reception

 Critical reception to Joker has been positive, with fan art and cosplay of the character being popular.
-Upon the revealing of Persona 5, fans in Japan nicknamed him "Potter" due to his visual resemblance to Harry Potter, the main character of the Harry Potter franchise.
+Upon the reveal of Persona 5, Japanese fans nicknamed him "Potter" due to his visual resemblance to Harry Potter, the main character of the Harry Potter franchise.
 Upon his announcement as a downloadable content (DLC) character in the crossover Nintendo fighting game Super Smash Bros.
-Ultimate, Masahiro Sakurai, the game's director and fan of the Persona series, stated that Joker was emblematic of the approach that he wanted to take with its DLC, adding that he wanted characters that were "unique", "different", and "fun" to use within the Super Smash Bros. environment.
-His appearance in Ultimate was met with praise, with game journalists noting the level of detail and how faithful his transition from Persona 5 was, as well as the enjoyment factor of playing him in general.
-USGamer criticized his relatively silent personality in the anime adaptation, negatively comparing him to the more talkative Yu Narukami in Persona 4: The Animation.
+Ultimate, the game's director Masahiro Sakurai stated that Joker was emblematic of the approach that he wanted to take with its DLC, adding that he wanted characters that were "unique", "different", and "fun" to use within the Super Smash Bros. environment.
+His appearance in Ultimate was met with praise, with game journalists noting the level of detail and how faithful his transition from Persona 5 was, as well as how enjoyable he was to play as.
+Anime News Network reviewer Caitlin Moore criticized his relatively silent personality in the anime adaptation.
 Nevertheless, his relationship with Goro Akechi was praised.
-Xander Mobus's voice acting was the subject of praise by Siliconera.
+Xander Mobus's voice acting was praised by Siliconera.

 Various merchandise of Joker, such as figurines and action figures, has also been made.
-A Joker-modeled TT pistol airsoft gun, based on one that he uses in the game, was released in Japan in April 2019.
+An airsoft gun based on one that he uses in the game was released in Japan in April 2019.
 His Phantom Thief outfit and a number of related accessories were also released by the Japanese fashion brand SuperGroupies in June 2019.
 An Amiibo figurine of him was released in October 2020.